 But you’re right that medications aren’t for everyone.
 And you’re right that ADHD medications do suffer a bad reputation.
-That’s largely because they’re often poorly prescribed and the rest of the physical body ignored (allergies, metabolic issues, nutrition, etc.).
+They are too often poorly prescribed and the rest of the physical body ignored (sleep, metabolic issues, nutrition, etc.).

-It’s regrettable that some reckless or lazy physicians have helped to create more justified fear about the medications.
-It’s definitely a problem; that’s why I try to share information that helps people to avoid bad side effects and poor outcomes.
+Some reckless physicians create more justified fears about the medications.
+That’s why I try to share information that helps people to avoid bad side effects and poor outcomes.

 Him, showing little capacity for complex thoughts or nuance: No, all medication is bad.